warren-bank/Android-HttpsURLConnectionTester/README.md

 My own observations:

-* [releases](https://github.com/warren-bank/Android-HttpsURLConnectionTester/releases) v2.x work pretty well
+* [releases](https://github.com/warren-bank/Android-HttpsURLConnectionTester/releases) in v2.x work pretty well
   - the only problem that I've encountered.. and it's non-trivial.. is that hosts using a certificate signed by the most common _Let's Encrypt_ root certificate almost always require unsupported cipher suites
     * _SSL Labs_ reports that some are supported
     * `WebView` can successfully load the URL